takomo-io/takomo-docs/docs/stack-properties/obsolete.md

 obsolete: true
 ```

-## Where to define
+## Usage in configuration

+`obsolete` property can be defined in:

+- stack group configuration files
+- blueprint configuration files
+- stack configuration files

+### Stack group config file

-The `obsolete` property can be defined in stack and stack group configuration files.
-If specified in a stack group, the stack group's children and stacks inherit the value but can also override it.
+When `obsolete` property is defined in a stack group configuration file:

+- its value completely overrides the value inherited from the parent stack group
+- its value is inherited by stack groups and stacks that belong under the stack group

+### Blueprint config file

+When `obsolete` property is defined in a blueprint configuration file:

+- its value completely overrides the value inherited from the parent stack group
+- its value is inherited by stacks that extend the blueprint

+### Stack config file

+When `obsolete` property is defined in a stack configuration file:

+- if the stack extends a blueprint, its value completely overrides the value inherited from the blueprint
+- otherwise, its value completely overrides the value inherited from the parent stack group

 ## Requirements